CalvinLloyd117/CraftBanzi/README.md

   **Note:** Citations for publications are automatically derived from the fields within a Publication.
 If you prefer to add a manual citation, you can use the Manual Citation Field in the Publication entry to overide this feature.

   **Note:** Publications will be ordered based on the **Publication Year** category selected for the entry, with most recent **Publication Years** appearing at the top.
+Keep in mind that Publication Year order can be modified if needed to enforce this rule.
+See the **Modifying Section Order** section below.
 Within a **Publication Year**, entries will be ordered based on the order they are found within The Publication Entries section of the back-end, with the most recent entries (those appearing at the top of the list) appearing first.

 #### About Page